Michael Ancram

-Born in London and educated at Ampleforth College, Ancram studied History at Christ Church, Oxford and read Law at the University of Edinburgh.
+Born in London and educated at Ampleforth College, Ancram studied History at Christ Church, Oxford, and read Law at the University of Edinburgh.
 After graduating from Edinburgh, he was called to the Scottish Bar and practised as an advocate before entering politics.
-He unsuccessfully contested West Lothian in 1970, but was elected as Member of Parliament (MP) for Berwick and East Lothian at the February 1974 general election and served until the election held in October of that year.
-He re-entered parliament in 1979, representing Edinburgh South until 1987.
+He unsuccessfully contested West Lothian in 1970, but was elected as Member of Parliament (MP) for Berwick and East Lothian at the February 1974 general election and served until he lost the seat in the election held in October of that year.
+He re-entered Parliament in 1979, representing Edinburgh South until his defeat in 1987.
 During this time, he served as a minister at the Scotland Office in Margaret Thatcher's government.

 After being elected to represent Devizes at the 1992 general election, Ancram served at the Northern Ireland Office in John Major's government.
 When Major was defeated at the 1997 general election, the Conservatives entered opposition and Ancram became Chairman of the Conservative Party under William Hague in 1998, having previously covered constitutional affairs in the Shadow Cabinet.
-This was followed by a period as Deputy Leader of the Conservative Party under Iain Duncan Smith and Michael Howard, during which time he served in the Shadow Cabinet as Shadow Foreign Secretary and Shadow Defence Secretary respectively.
+This was followed by a period as deputy party leader under Iain Duncan Smith and Michael Howard, during which time he served in the Shadow Cabinet as shadow foreign secretary and shadow defence secretary respectively.

 Early life and career

 Ancram was born in London and is the elder son and second child of Peter Kerr, 12th Marquess of Lothian, and his wife Antonella.
-He was educated at the Roman Catholic private school Ampleforth College in North Yorkshire.
-He graduated with a Bachelor of Arts (BA) in History from Christ Church, Oxford in 1966, later converted to Master of Arts (MA).
-While studying at Oxford, he was a member of the Bullingdon Club.
-In 1968, he gained a Bachelor of Laws (LLB) from the University of Edinburgh.
-He was called to the Scottish Bar in 1970 and practised as an advocate.
+He was educated at Ampleforth College in North Yorkshire.
+He graduated as a Bachelor of Arts in History from Christ Church, Oxford, in 1966, later by convention converted to a Master of Arts.
+While at Oxford, he was a member of the Bullingdon Club.
+In 1968, he gained a Bachelor of Laws (LLB) degree from the University of Edinburgh.
+He was called to the Scottish Bar in 1970 and began to practise as an advocate.